OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-14.md

 ## Mark 14:6

-But Jesus said, “Leave her alone.
-Why are you bothering her?
-She has done a good deed for me.
+But Jesus said, “Let her be.
+Why are you troubling her?
+She has done a kind act for me.

 ## Mark 14:7